russelnelson/ShortSpeak/README.md

 ### Bug Reports and Feature Requests

 If you encounter any bugs or have suggestions for new features, please create an [issue](https://github.com/user/repo/issues).
-We appreciate your feedback and will address your concerns as soon as possible.

 ## License

-The ShortSpeak repository is licensed under [Apache License 2.0](./LICENSE.md).
+The ShortSpeak repository is licensed under the MIT License (./LICENSE.md).

 ## Acknowledgements